Heinoushare/Sabacc-Flask/README.md

 chat.js uses Socket.IO to interchange messages with the server.
 When the client recieves a message from a user connecting or sending a text message, chat.js will use JQuery to display the message, along with the sender's username in front of the message.

 ### host.html
+host.html contains a form which prompts users to enter another

 ### game.html
 game.html is by far the longest HTML file made for this web application, but very little of it is actually displayed to users.
 Most of the HTML in game.html is in a Jinja2 if statement, eliminating a large part of the HTML. game.html contains all the HTML needed to play a game of Sabacc.